a-marian/mapping-jpa/README.md

 ## Requirements

-For this project you need to install Docker for testing phase, PostgreSQL for database connection and Maven.
-Java 17.
+For this project you need to install Docker for testing phase, PostgreSQL for database connection, Maven and Java 17.

-* If you have installed Docker you can use the image with the docker-compose.yml file included.
+* For PostgreSQL, if you have installed Docker you can use the image with the docker-compose.yml file included.

-## Donwload links
+## Download links
 From this page you can download installer according your operating system.
 Docker: https://www.docker.com
 PostgreSQL: https://www.postgresql.org/download/